 - Lower levels of LDL (“bad”) cholesterol

-- Reduced risk of cardiovascular mortality
+- Reduced risk of cardiovascular and overall mortality

 There is also evidence that supplementing a Mediterranean diet with extra-virgin olive oil and mixed nuts may reduce the risk of breast cancer.
 Extra-virgin olive oil is the least processed form of the product and, therefore, contains the most antioxidants.

 The studies referred to have persuaded many healthcare professionals, not to mention many scientific and medical organizations, to recommend the Mediterranean diet as one that is preventative of major chronic diseases.

 What does the Mediterranean diet consist of?

 Generally, based on the eating habits of those who live in the Mediterranean region, the diet includes a higher intake of antioxidant-rich fruits and vegetables, whole grains, pasta and rice, olive oil and nuts than Americans typically consume.